QutEcoacoustics/research-blog/research/CongressKeynote/Congress-Keynote.md

 ---

 ## Slide 37: Detecting bats
 Given the low resolution of the LDFC technique as originally developed we had no expectation that would prove useful for identification of echolocating micro-bats.
-However, we noticed the "red/orange" events in the late evening of several days in March 2016 (see the below stacked ribbon plot) and eventually identified the source as the *white-striped, free-tailed bat*.
+However, we noticed the "red/orange" events in the late evening of several days in March 2016 (see the below stacked ribbon plot) and eventually identified the source as the *white-striped free-tailed bat*.
 {% include figure.html src="Slides/Slide41.png" caption="Slide 41." %}

 ---

 ## Slide 38: Detecting bats
 Here is the same bat call in more detail.
-This bat is unusual in that the lower range of its call comes below the Nyquist of 11025 hz that we typically use for LDFC spectrograms.
+This bat is unusual in that the lower range of its call is below the Nyquist of 11025 hz that we typically use for LDFC spectrograms.

 {% include figure.html src="Slides/Slide42.png" caption="Slide 42." %}